jounaidr/jrc-node/README.md

 # jrc-node

-JRC aims to be a simple and secure cryptocurrency network implementing the Cryptonight proof of work algorithm, and developed using the Java Spring framework.
+JRC aims to be a simple and secure blockchain network implementing the Cryptonight proof of work algorithm, and developed using the Java Spring framework.

 ---